Gabriella439/nixos-in-production/manuscript/BigPicture.md

 Some of these potential improvements are not specific to the Nix ecosystem.
 After all, you could attempt to create a script that automates the more painstaking multi-step process.
 However, you would likely need to reinvent large portions of the Nix ecosystem for this automation to be sufficiently robust and efficient.
 For example:

-- *Do you maintain an artifact repository or file server that you use for publishing and sharing intermediate build products?*
+- *Do you maintain a file server for sharing intermediate build products?*

   Congratulations, you're implementing your own version of the Nix store and caching system

-- *Do you generate unique labels for intermediate software artifact to isolate them?*
+- *Do you generate unique labels for build products to isolate them?*

   In the best case scenario, the label is a hash of the artifact's transitive build-time dependencies and you've reinvented the hash component of `/nix/store` paths.
-In the worst case scenario you're doing something different and worse (e.g. using timestamps instead of hashes).
+In the worst case scenario you're doing something different and worse (e.g. using timestamps in the labels instead of hashes).

-- *Do you have some automation that updates references to these uniquely labeled build products?*
+- *Do you have a custom script that updates references to these build products?*

   This would be reinventing Nix's language support for updating dependency references.